pyeventsourcing/eventsourcing/docs/topics/process.rst

         command_ids = []
         for _ in range(num_orders_per_pipeline):
             for pipeline_id in pipeline_ids:

+                # Change the pipeline for the command.
                 commands.change_pipeline(pipeline_id)

+                # Create a "create new order" command.
                 cmd_id = commands.create_new_order()
                 command_ids.append(cmd_id)

-        # Check all commands are done.
+        # Check all commands are eventually done.
         for i, command_id in enumerate(command_ids):
             assert_command_is_done(commands.repository, command_id)